DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 The successfully parsed SA rules will be stored in an array table.

-All SAs configured with AES-CBC and HMAC-SHA1 share the same values for cipher block size and key, and authentication digest size and key.

 The SA rule syntax is shown as follows:

 .. code-block:: console